-Patents and populism; Unwired Planet lessons for the US; why trial lawyers struggle at the PTAB ... an AIPPI report 17 Oct 17
+AIPPI report - Patents and populism; Unwired Planet lessons for US; why trial lawyers struggle at PTAB 17 Oct 17

 The populist wave gaining traction in many parts of the world is undoubtedly filtering through to IP policies.
 The United Kingdom’s Brexit vote last year, for example, threw the unitary patent and Unified Patent Court projects into question, while Donald Trump’s election effectively killed off the Trans-Pacific Partnership – a trade deal that would have had major IP implications in Asia.
 Speaking on Sunday at the AIPPI World Congress in Sydney, retired Federal Court Judge Annabelle Bennett - an eminent figure in Australian IP - stated that “populist sentiment is affecting everything, including patents”; and she was absolutely right.